top of page

 -Communicate with the teacher when you have a question or concern.

 -Be sure you can communicate with the school and the teachers.
-For some families, this means planning to translate English messages to and from the school.
+For some families, this means requesting translation assistance for clarity.

 5. NLIS uses a variety of assessment tools.